-A free patch for Tomb Raider I-III Remastered arrived last Thursday bringing a new challenge mode and 10 new Lara Croft outfits, but instead of celebration, the update has drawn sharp criticism from the player community over the apparent quality of the new assets and suspected use of generative AI.
+A free patch for Tomb Raider I-III Remastered dropped last Thursday with a new challenge mode and 10 fresh Lara Croft outfits, but the update has sparked a wave of criticism from players over the quality of the new assets and the possibility that generative AI was involved.

 What the Patch Actually Delivered

-On paper, the update sounds like a welcome addition to Aspyr's remastered collection of the classic Core Design trilogy.
+On paper, the update sounds like a solid addition to Aspyr's remastered collection of the classic Core Design trilogy.
 The patch introduced:

 - A new challenge mode for players looking for additional replay value